If you hunt big game, you need a backpack. We carried many over mountains and across fields to find the best hunting backpack on the market.

 Best Generalist Hunting Backpack: Mystery Ranch Metcalf

-This is a really sweet pack too, but it loses a few points for its sheer weight (6.1 pounds complete) and complexity.
+The Mystery Ranch Metcalf ($499) is a really sweet pack, too, but it loses a few points for its sheer weight (6.1 pounds complete) and complexity.
 I’ve carried it some in testing, but mostly my buddy has carried it for elk and deer hunting in the Rocky Mountains.
 He likes it but would like to see the design simplified to remove some webbing straps.

 The Metcalf is a really versatile pack and ideally suited to multiday remote hunts.
 It sells as an all-in-one package, with both a large main packsack and a detachable, smaller day lid for quick stalks.

-And for 2019, Mystery Ranch has a new line of packs that just hit the market.
+And for 2020, Mystery Ranch has updated most of its hunting packs.
 From the multiday Beartooth 80 to the streamlined Sawtooth 45, the line is worth checking out.
 And for now, we’re still huge fans of the Metcalf and its big, comfortable capabilities.

 Best Backcountry Pack: Stone Glacier EVO 3300

-The EVO 3300 is a perfect example of this.
-This isn’t your 10-days-in-the-backcountry pack (but it’s got that too).
+The EVO 3300 ($604) is a perfect example of this.
+This isn’t your 10-days-in-the-backcountry pack (but the brand has that, too).
 What it does do is fit an elk quarter perfectly while maintaining enough space for a day hunt or an ultralight backcountry hunt.

 For all this tech, you’re definitely throwing some money down.
 The frame itself retails for $335, and the combo together costs $574.